vdbrink/vdbrink.github.io/_posts/2026-03-08-home-automation-ideas-with-a-contact-sensor.md

 permalink: /home-automation-ideas-with-a-contact-sensor
 ---

-# Home automation ideas with a contact sensor
+# Feed: Home automation ideas with a contact sensor

 With just a basic sensor, you can already make many different kinds of automations.
 I automate so many things, but sometimes you see automations that are simple but that you wouldn't have thought of yourself.